-This table summarizes the total Housing Credit authority available in each state in 2017.
-Total authority includes per capita Credits plus any returned, carryforward, and National Pool Credits.
-In some years, certain states also received additional Credit authority in areas affected by natural disasters.
-This table also reflects the cumulative Housing Credit authority for each state since the program's inception.
-Table 2: Housing Credit Applications and Allocations This table reports total dollar amounts of Housing Credits requested and allocated in 2017, broken down by new construction, substantial rehabilitation, and acquisition/rehabilitation.
+Table 1: Housing Credit Authority This table summarizes the total Housing Credit authority available in each state in 2022.
+Total authority includes per capita Credits plus any returned, carryforward, National Pool Credits, and Disaster Credits.
+101 Table 2: Housing Credit Applications and Allocations This table reports total dollar amounts of Housing Credits requested and Credits allocated from states' Credit ceilings (9 percent Credits and acquisition Credits associated with 9 percent developments, but not Credits associated with bond-financed properties) in 2022, broken down by new construction, substantial rehabilitation, and acquisition/rehabilitation.
 Cumulative allocations since the program's inception are also provided for each state.
-105 Table 3a: Units Receiving Allocations This table denotes the total number of properties receiving 2017 Housing Credit allocations from the state Housing Credit ceiling (excluding tax-exempt bond-financed properties) and the total number of Housing Credit-qualified units in those properties.
+103 Table 3a: Units Receiving Allocations This table denotes the total number of properties receiving 2022 Housing Credit allocations from the state Housing Credit ceiling (excluding tax-exempt bond-financed properties) and the total number of Housing Credit-qualified units in those properties.
 Breakouts for new construction, substantial rehabilitation, and acquisition/rehabilitation are included.
-This table also reflects the cumulative number of units allocated Credits, minus the total Housing Credit qualified units from Table 3b.
-107 Table 3b: Units from Table 3a that are in Developments Originally Receiving an Allocation in a Prior Year This table details the number of units reported in Table 3a that originally received a Credit allocation in a prior year.
-Since these units were reported in a prior year, they are not counted in the cumulative unit total on Table 3a.
-109 Table 3c: Units Receiving Initial Allocation in 2017 This table denotes the number of units receiving an initial allocation of Credits in 2017.
-These unit numbers are derived by subtracting the units in Table 3b from the units in Table 3a.
-111 Table 4: Housing Credits and Bonds Allocated to Tax-Exempt Bond-Financed Developments This table identifies the total dollar amount of Housing Credits allocated in each state in 2017 for properties financed with tax-exempt bond proceeds, broken down by new construction, substantial rehabilitation, and acquisition/rehabilitation.
-A separate breakout of the tax-exempt bond dollar amounts issued for these developments is also provided.
-113 Table 5: Tax-Exempt Bond Units Receiving Allocations This table denotes the total number of tax-exempt bond-financed properties receiving 2017 Housing Credit allocations and the total number of Housing Credit qualified units in those properties.
-Breakouts for new construction, substantial rehabilitation, and acquisition/rehabilitation are included.
-This table also denotes the cumulative number of tax-exempt bond-financed units receiving Credits.
-115
+This table also reflects the cumulative number of units allocated Credits for each state.
+105 Table 3b: Units from Table 3a that are in Developments Originally Receiving an Allocation in a Prior Year This table details the number of units reported in Table 3a that originally received a Credit allocation in a prior year and received a subsequent allocation of Credits in 2022 (but did not return the initial allocation from a prior year).
+Since these units were reported in a prior year, they are not included in the cumulative unit total on Table 3a.
+107 Table 3c: Units from Table 3a that are in Developments For Which a "Credit Swap" was Made From a Prior Year's Allocation This table details the number of units reported in Table 3a that originally received a Credit allocation in a prior year but returned that allocation in order to receive a new 2022 allocation instead (known as a Credit swap or refresh).
+Since these units were reported in a prior year, they are not included in the cumulative unit total on Table 3a.
+109 Table 3d: Net Units Receiving Initial Allocation in 2022 This table denotes the number of units receiving an initial allocation of Credits in 2022.
+These unit numbers are derived by subtracting the units in Tables 3b from the units in Table 3a.
+111 Table 4: Housing Credits and Bonds Allocated to Tax-Exempt Bond-Financed Developments This table identifies the total dollar amount of 4 percent Housing Credits allocated in each state in 2022 for properties financed with tax-exempt bond proceeds, broken down by new construction, substantial rehabilitation, and acquisition/rehabilitation.
+A separate breakout of the tax-exempt bond dollar amounts issued for these developments is also provided (the bond issuances 113 associated with these properties may have occurred prior to 2022).